VPN auto-triggered profile options

 Windows has a feature to preserve a user’s AlwaysOn preference.
 In the event that a user manually unchecks the “Connect automatically” checkbox, Windows will remember this user preference for this profile name by adding the profile name to the value AutoTriggerDisabledProfilesList.

-Should a management tool remove/add the same profile name back and set AlwaysOn to true, Windows will not check the box if the profile name exists in the below registry value in order to preserve user preference.
-Key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\RasMan\Config Value: AutoTriggerDisabledProfilesList Type: REG_MULTI_SZ
+Should a management tool remove or add the same profile name back and set AlwaysOn to true, Windows will not check the box if the profile name exists in the following registry value in order to preserve user preference.

 Trusted network detection

 This feature configures the VPN such that it would not get triggered if a user is on a trusted corporate network.
 The value of this setting is a list of DNS suffices.
 The VPN stack will look at the DNS suffix on the physical interface and if it matches any in the configured list and the network is private or provisioned by MDM, then VPN will not get triggered.